alexelash/personal-website/_projects/temperate.md

       layout: "visual-text"
       style: "highlight"
       desc: |
-        To assist with quick recognition of frequently dense terminology, I developed iconography to represent hazards, community systems, and types of policies.
+        Finally, to assist with quick recognition of frequently dense terminology, I developed iconography to represent the various hazards, community systems, and types of policies that could appear in Temperate.
       visual:
         type: "image"
         image: